 Does RV Insurance Cover Roof Damage?

 Insurance coverage depends on what type of RV insurance you have.
-This includes coverage for your RV’s roof too.
+This includes coverage for your RV’s roof or any subsequent leaks, too.

 There are at least 4 types of RV insurance to be aware of: